Makkuskqa/Math_quiz_testcase/.lesson/instructions.md

 - To check if the user chose one of the 3 possible topic options use a "if statement"
 - To ask the question again until the user chooses one of the 3 topics use a "while loop"
 - Use the "return" statement to return the topic
+- The name of the user should be already stored in a variable.
+Use this variable as an input to the function.
+Then use it in your question.

 *Learn Resources:*
 - Check out following chapters of the Python Basics course: print, variables, functions, while loop, if else condition

-## 4. User should answer a question
+## 4. Function should give us random question and answer
 *TASKS:*
 <br />Go into the file module/quiz.py.
 <br />Use the function "get_questions_and_answers"
 <br />Now fill out the function.
 The function should:
+- This function should return a random question and answer of the topic that the user chose
-- The user should get a question for the topic he chose.
+- The questions should be an easy mathematical equations for the topic he chose. (e.g 2 - 2 for the topic "substraction")
 - For every topic there should be at least 2 questions with answer.
 - As an answer use a number as a string.
-For example "2" (with the brackets).
+For example "2" (with the quotation marks).
-- The user should get a random question of the topic he chose.
+- When hitting RUN the program should execute this function.
+- Save the Set of the random question and answer in a variable so we can reuse it later.

 *HINTS:*
 - Use the variable "topic" as an input parameter.
 You saved this value before in the variable "topic".
-- To save all the questions and answers we will use nested arrays.
+- To save all the questions and answers we will use a nested arrays.
-- First of all create a Dictionary with a key for each topic
+- First of all create a dictionary with a key for each topic
 - The value for each key should be a list
 - In this list you will have Sets with 2 values.
 The first value is the question.
 The second value is the right answer.
 This set can look like this: ("1 + 10", "11")
 - To get a random element of a list (to get a random question of one topic) you can use the "choice" function: